eove/orca/example/docs/offline_vault_ceremony.md

 The software we are using to run the *ephemeral vault* should not be obsolete (to allow for smooth migration of data, and avoid any unpatched security weakness).

-Check if there is any new stable release that is more recent than what is specified in [flake.nix](../../../flake.nix)'s `inputs.nixpkgs.url`.
-If so, we should try to upgrade to the lastest stable release.
+Check if there is any new stable release that is more recent than what is specified in [flake.nix](../../../flake.nix)'s `inputs.nixpkgs.url` and `inputs.orca.url` .
+If so, we should upgrade to the lastest stable release.

-If a new stable release exists, then upgrade it in the input part of the flake.
 Otherwise update the `flake.lock` to the most up-to-date packages by running:
 ```bash
 nix flake update
 ```

-Once changes have been performed, commit the modified files to the [O.R.CA repository](@ORCA@gitremote@).
+Once changes have been performed, commit the modified files to the [repository](@ORCA@gitremote@).

 #### Inserting/checking up-to-date GPG public keys